Gravity (character): Return and Initiative

 When Gravity's grave is desecrated and his body is stolen, Michael Collins enlists the help of the new Fantastic Four (now consisting of Black Panther and Storm as well as the Human Torch and the Thing) to find his fallen comrade.
-Following a cosmic residue left behind at the graveyard, the team ventures into deep space to discover that Gravity's body has been stolen and resurrected by Epoch as the new Protector of the Universe.
+Following a cosmic residue left behind at the graveyard, the team ventures into deep space to discover that Epoch has stolen Gravity's corpse and resurrected him to serve as the new Protector of the Universe.
 To protect Epoch from being consumed, Gravity empties his new cosmic-level powers into Galactus and returns to Earth to see his parents and Lauren once more.
 Later, when the Fantastic Four are fighting alongside Doctor Strange and the Silver Surfer to save Eternity from death, Uatu seeks out Gravity's help to act as a "scalpel" to cut out the infected portions of the universe, fulfilling his cosmic destiny.
 Uatu informs Gravity that his secret identity (revealed after his demise) has been magically restored.

 Gravity later joins the Fifty State Initiative.
 After passing a leadership course, Gravity is made the leader of Nevada's Initiative team, the Heavy Hitters, where he is joined by Initiative graduates Hardball, Nonstop, and Telemetry.

 The Heavy Hitters are one of the few teams not to be infiltrated by the Skrulls during their secret invasion of Earth.
-Gravity and the Heavy Hitters aid the rest of the Initiative to battle and defeat Skrulls posing as the Revolutionary, Equinox, Thor Girl and Great Lakes Avengers member Grasshopper.
+Gravity and the Heavy Hitters aid the rest of the Initiative to battle and defeat Skrulls posing as the Revolutionary, Equinox, Thor Girl, and Great Lakes Avengers member Grasshopper.
 During the battle with the Skrull Grasshopper, Flatman invites Gravity to join his home-state team, which he quickly rejects.
-The surviving members of the Initiative (including Gravity) storm Camp Hammond and retake it from the Skrulls.
-When Hardball confesses to Komodo that he has been forced to become a HYDRA double agent, Komodo enlists Gravity and the rest of the Heavy Hitters to help free him.
+The surviving members of the Initiative storm Camp Hammond and retake it from the Skrulls.
+When Hardball confesses to Komodo that he has been forced to become a Hydra double agent, Komodo enlists Gravity and the rest of the Heavy Hitters to help free him.
 However, the plan backfires when Hardball feels betrayed by Komodo and his team.
-He forcibly quits the Initiative and joins HYDRA, swearing enmity to his former friends.
+He forcibly quits the Initiative and joins Hydra, swearing enmity to his former friends.
 After the Skrulls' secret invasion, when Norman Osborn gains control of the Initiative, Gravity is replaced as the leader of the Heavy Hitters with Prodigy.
 Gravity was transferred to Wisconsin as leader of the Great Lakes Avengers, much to his dismay.